You can call us from 8:30am – 7pm, Monday to Friday and 9am – 5pm on Saturday and Sunday.

-If you’re looking to divorce your partner, or if you’ve been served with a divorce petition or divorce papers, you will be looking for expert support, delivered sympathetically and with compassion.
+Whether you’re looking to divorce your partner, or you’re responding to a divorce application made by your spouse, you’ll be looking for expert help and support, delivered sympathetically and with compassion.

 The divorce process can be confusing, and for many, it can instil a sense of anxiety and frustration; which is why we take great care to outline the emotional, practical and legal challenges that lie ahead whilst providing next steps so that you can move forward to achieve the outcome you’re looking for.

-If you’ve been served with a divorce petition and named as the respondent, it’s not always clear how you need to respond; you’ll be presented with a lot of legal terminology and antiquated expressions that do more to create frustration than they do to provide clarity.
-Our Bristol divorce lawyers can support you in responding to a divorce petition while providing guidance on what you can expect to happen next – while preparing you so you can get the best possible outcome for you, and for your family.
+If you’ve been served with a divorce application and named as the respondent, it’s sometimes unclear as to how you should respond; you’ll be presented with a lot of legal wording and expressions that do more to create frustration than they do to provide clarity.
+Our Bristol divorce lawyers can help you to respond to a divorce application while preparing you to get the best possible outcome for you, and for your family.

 Working out your arrangements for child custody can be a difficult and emotional step, and while it can become a contentious issue, it is in the best interests of your children to reach an amicable agreement with your ex-partner.
 It is helpful to have the support of a child law specialist on-hand to provide guidance on what a fair and workable arrangement might look like for you and your family.
 Our Bristol child solicitors have extensive experience in child arrangement cases and have seen a variety of solutions to suit every situation, no matter how niche.
 Our goal is to get the best outcome for your children and to help you to maintain a positive relationship with your ex-partner where possible.